What’s a gap year exactly?

 For more details on volunteering in Asia, check out some of our other guidebooks:

 Note: There are many ways to reduce your travel expenses when you volunteer abroad in Asia.
-Read over our guide on volunteering abroad for free.
-From scholarships and grants to fundraising,
+Read over our guide on fundraising for your travels.

 Making Your Gap Year in Asia a Reality